Zavy86/docker-course/topics/03-first-container/README.md

 /bin/sh: figlet: not found
 ```

 What happens?
-Why can’t we find the program we installed earlier?
+Why can't we find the program we installed earlier?

 This happens because every time you start a new container, it is created from scratch based on the specified image—in
 this case, `alpine`.
 As we saw previously, the `figlet` utility was not included in that image, and we installed it